Podcasts and Capital

 Trading leverage for "more distribution" is like making a deal with the devil.
 The devil always wins.

 On these platforms, you can take your email list, RSS feed, and customer list anywhere.
-The connection with the audience is controlled by the creator.
-On YouTube, there's no way to migrate your subscribers to another video sharing site.
+The creator controls the connection with the audience.
+On YouTube, there's no way to migrate your subscribers to another video-sharing site.

 One ad marketplace to rule them all?